Thailand Already Reverses Weed Legalization, Industry Panics

 Spokespersons from the actual government have said that business operators and growers who comply with the rules, such as obtaining licenses and registering with the government system, will be safe once the new cannabis laws and regulations are enacted.

 The new laws will almost certainly target makeshift cannabis vendors on the roadside.
 Many of those vendors used to be food trucks prior to legalization, but have found that cannabis is the real money-maker.
-On the other hand, to stir even more confusion, some licensed vendors say that the police have already called them telling them that everybody will need to close down in a matter of a few months.
+Then again, to stir even more confusion, some licensed vendors say that the police have already called them telling them that everybody will need to close down in a matter of a few months.

 Sometimes politicians talk a lot and in the end nothing really happens.
 But you can never be sure.
 This is the reality of Thailand’s cannabis right now.
 The budding sector has been a great source of income for small businesses.
 It has helped families improve their life, pay off debts, or send children to school.
 With the new regulations looming, it’s indeed uncertain what the future holds for Thailand cannabis.
 Will the new regulation target only unlicensed street vendors, or will the new measure also affect those who are doing business in all legit manner?